Legends and Lore

 Krampus

-Alpine folklore throughout Europe.
+The Krampus emerged from alpine folklore throughout Europe.
 A horned figure and creator of the Advent season’s ‘scared straight’ program for the naughty.
 Assisting Old St. Nick, the Krampus rewards bad children with a switch of his birch stick, while good kids get a top pick from Santa’s swag.

 Mari Lwyd